 - wheelbarrows are easily moved around and can be positioned as one pleases,

-- purchasing cost of old wheelbarrow are really low - you wanted to throw it away?
+- purchasing cost of the old wheelbarrow is really low - you wanted to throw it away?

 - combinations of colors and shapes are endless, regardless if you are planting annual, biennial or perennial plants,

-- just as with flower pots, growing medium can be customized for plants with special needs, etc.
+- just as with flower pots, growing mediums can be customized for plants with special needs, etc.

 How to Prepare Wheelbarrow for planting?

-With such protective layer, such wheelbarrow still can last for years, if not decades, especially if paint job is done every few years.
-Each paint job, I use as opportunity to change growing soil - this is not necessary, but can help growing strong and healthy plants.
+With such a protective layer, such wheelbarrow still can last for years, if not decades, especially if the paint job is done every few years.
+Each paint job, I use as an opportunity to change growing soil - this is not necessary but can help to grow strong and healthy plants.

-After fresh paint is applied to the surface of the metal, be sure to leave wheelbarrow for at least few days in order for paint to get really dry - even for weeks.
+After fresh paint is applied to the surface of the metal, be sure to leave the wheelbarrow for at least a few days in order for the paint to get really dry - even for weeks.

 After that, fill it with good flower soil, some hydroton pebbles and if necessary, add some compost/humus and NPK fertilizers.

-Note: plants in wheelbarrows are usually planted more dense, than they would be if planted in the garden, especially if you are planting some falling/trailing flowers around the edge and upward growing flowers in the middle of the wheelbarrow.
-In spring, such plants can require plenty of nutrients and in warmer days, plenty of water - fortunately, such plants are planted in wheelbarrows and can be moved into the shades during summer heat.
-If possible, choose 'deeper' wheelbarrows since they contain more soil per plant and have more room for root system.
+Note: plants in wheelbarrows are usually planted denser than they would be if planted in the garden, especially if you are planting some falling/trailing flowers around the edge and upward growing flowers in the middle of the wheelbarrow.
+In spring, such plants can require plenty of nutrients and on warmer days, plenty of water - fortunately, such plants are planted in wheelbarrows and can be moved into the shades during the summer heat.
+If possible, choose 'deeper' wheelbarrows since they contain more soil per plant and have more room for the root systems.